RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Nightly-Builds.md

   * [DB.Browser.for.SQLite-win32.zip](https://nightlies.sqlitebrowser.org/latest/DB.Browser.for.SQLite-win32.zip)
   * [DB.Browser.for.SQLite-win64.zip](https://nightlies.sqlitebrowser.org/latest/DB.Browser.for.SQLite-win64.zip)

-If you're not sure which one to get, try the .msi version first. :)
+If you're not sure which one to get, try the .msi version first. :smile:

 macOS